fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

 - Here `.y` is a context variable.
 - Its value becomes the input of the next shard: `(Math.Multiply)`.
-- `(Math.Multiply)` takes that value, multiplies it by `grid-cols` and returns the result as output.
+- `(Math.Multiply)` takes that value, multiplies it by `grid-cols`, and returns the result as output.
 - The output becomes the input for the next shard: `(Math.Add)`.
 - `(Math.Add)` takes that input and adds it to the value of the context variable `.x`.
 - Since this is the last shard of the function, the output of this shard becomes the output of the whole function.